SDSU-Research-CI/rag-llm-quick-start/README.md

 However, we must first initialize the Chroma database with our data to be used for RAG.

-Check that the deployment sucessfully created and a new rag-llm-ollama pod started:
+Check that the deployment successfully created and a new rag-llm-ollama pod started:

 ```
 kubectl get pods -n <namespace>